HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 ### Android Encrypt Message

-There is a known issue that wh
+There is a known issue that when the user is sending a message, they need to put the pointer before the plain text before click on the encryption button.
+The reason is because of the keyboard mechanism.
+It does not clean the automation after that.

 ## Unachieved Features
 ## Multi-language